diego-hartmann/PokeCharm/README.md

-## Description
+## Intro
-Search for your favorite Pokémon on [PokeCharm](https://poke-charm.vercel.app)!
-This is a web application that shows Pokémons and their information, such as names, images and descriptions.
+This repository is the source code for [PokeCharm](https://poke-charm.vercel.app), a web application that shows Pokémons and their information, such as names, images and descriptions.

 ## Deployment
 [PokeCharm](https://poke-charm.vercel.app) is available on https://poke-charm.vercel.app.